-What happens when both parties do not agree on the terms?When one or both of the parents involved do not agree with the parental responsibilities proposed by the other, they may file a Petition for Allocation of Parental Responsibilities.
+When one or both of the parents involved do not agree with the parental responsibilities proposed by the other, they may file a Petition for Allocation of Parental Responsibilities.
 It is essentially a petition that outlines the terms that the other parent does and does not agree with.

 Absolutely not.
 As stated previously, the court takes everything into consideration.
 Whether parents agree on a majority of the responsibilities distributed or none, the following points are the most important factors when it comes to a judge deciding custody:

 - The wishes of the child or children

 - The relationship the child has with each parent and other influential people in their life

 - The adjustments that the child would need to make in a new school, new home, and new environment or community

 - The health — both mental and physical — of all the children and parents involved

 What happens if one or both parents strongly disagree with the court ordered custody plan?